 There are three main ways to have hormone therapy for prostate cancer.
 These are:

-The type you have will depend on whether your cancer has spread, any other treatments you’re having, and your own personal choice.
+The type of hormone therapy you have will depend on whether your cancer has spread, any other treatments you’re having, and your own personal choice.
 You may have more than one type of hormone therapy at the same time.

 Injections or implants

-These work by stopping your brain from telling your body to make testosterone.
+These stop your body from making testosterone.
+They work by blocking the message from the brain that tells your testicles to make testosterone.
 Injections or implants are as good at controlling prostate cancer as surgery to remove the testicles.

-LHRH agonists (luteinizing hormone releasing hormone agonists) are the most common type of injection or implant.
-There are several different LHRH agonists, including:
+LHRH agonists (luteinizing hormone-releasing hormone agonists) are the most common type of injection or implant.
+There are several available that all work in the same way, including: